 Alanis Morissette Net Worth

-Legal Issues: Alanis sued her former business manager for stealing $5 million over a period of seven years.
-He ultimately admitted guilt and was sentenced to serve six years in prison.
+Legal Issues: Alanis sued her former business manager, Jonathan Schwartz for stealing $5 million over a period of seven years.
+He ultimately admitted guilt and was sentenced to serve six years in prison in 2017.

 Mental Health: Morisette has been quite vocal about her struggle with depression and mental health issues over the years.
 As a teenager, she developed eating disorders as a result of her depression.
 This continued into her early 20s, after which she got help and started eating a healthy diet.
 In 2009, she ran a marathon to promote awareness for eating disorders.
 In 2019, she talked about her battle with postpartum depression on "CBS This Morning."

 Relationships: In the early 90s, Alanis caused a media buzz after dating actor and comedian Dave Coulier.
 Another notable relationship came in the early 2000s, when Morissette began dating actor Ryan Reynold, a fellow Canadian.
 Although they became engaged in 2004, the couple called off their engagement in 2007.
 In 2010, Alanis married a musician called Mario 'Souleye' Treadway.
 Over the course of their relationship, they have had three children together.

 |Net Worth:||$45 Million|